LVMoreira/GOLP/README.md

 ## 1. Project Overview

 This repository contains configuration files, simulation outputs, and post-processing scripts for analyzing the interaction of high-intensity, short-pulse lasers with solid Titanium targets.

-**Simulation Code:** The study utilizes MULTI-fs, a specialized variant of the MULTI code family tailored for the femtosecond and picosecond regimes.
-- Lineage: It is derived from MULTI-IFE (Inertial Fusion Energy), which itself is based on the original MULTI (MULTI-group Radiation Transport) code.
-- Method: It is a 1-D Radiation-Hydrodynamics code operating in a Lagrangian frame, meaning the computational grid moves with the fluid.
-This allows for precise tracking of steep density gradients and material interfaces during expansion.

 The primary goal is to simulate the hydrodynamic evolution of the target, specifically tracking:

 - Electron and Ion Temperatures (Te​,Ti​)